 Both public and private healthcare facilities are available in Abu Dhabi, and the level of care and comfort is highly regarded across the board.

-Many expats still hold onto the perspective that public facilities largely function as emergency service centres, and private facilities and clinics are more appropriate for everything else.
-Regardless of this viewpoint, an expat's specific health insurance coverage dictates in which hospitals they can receive treatment.
+Many expats still hold on to the perspective that public facilities largely function as emergency service centres, and private facilities and clinics are more appropriate for everything else.
+Regardless of this viewpoint, an expat's specific health insurance coverage often dictates in which hospitals they can receive treatment.

-Doctors in Abu Dhabi are generally thought to be accessible, and service is prompt.
+Doctors in Abu Dhabi are typically accessible, and service is prompt.
 For the most part, all health workers speak English, though some are more proficient than others.
 Many health workers have received their education abroad, and it’s not unusual for expats to seek out professionals with accreditation from their home country.

-High prices accompany healthcare in Abu Dhabi, but all expats are legally bound to have health insurance, which usually covers most of the costs.
+High prices accompany healthcare in Abu Dhabi, but all employers are required by law to finance their expat employees' health insurance, which usually covers most of the costs.
 Where there are exceptions to this rule, expats will only have to finance a small co-pay.